alexGvP-creator/SomeStarWarsApp/README.md

 - Navigation to a detail screen (with animation)
 - Displaying additional data in a bottom sheet
 - Showing loading states
-- Error handling with dedicated error screens
+- Error handling with retry function

 ---